|Title:||Head Coach of Heavyweight Crew|

 O'Leary has coached highly successful crews who are dedicated to the ultimate goal of performance as a team, while nurturing a program where women can train for individual peak performances.

-Thirteen of O'Leary's Radcliffe athletes have competed on U.S. World Championship and Olympic teams.
-Most recently, Esther Lofgren '08-09 won gold with the U.S. women's eight at the 2011 World Rowing Championships and the 2012 Olympic Games in London.
+Fourteen of O'Leary's Radcliffe athletes have competed on U.S. World Championship and Olympic teams.
+Most recently, Olivia Coffey '11 won a World Championship with the U.S. in the 4- in the summer of 2013.
+Esther Lofgren '08-09 won gold with the U.S. women's eight at the 2011 World Rowing Championships and the 2012 Olympic Games in London.
 Lofgren was accompanid by Caryn Davies '05 in the gold medal winning boat during the 2012 Olympics.